bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 [Albert](https://github.com/albertlauncher/albert) was a great alternative to Alfred.
 That's probably the only new app that I used this time around.
 Some proprietary apps that I need for work like Zoom, Slack and Dropbox didn't work/look great, but this is what I expected anyways.
-Still, they were working better than I remember them to.
+Still, they were working better than I remembered them to.

 ## The Development Experience